Compare

 Can Dolphin Anty automate Instagram actions?

 Dolphin Anty is primarily a profile-management tool.
 It provides the isolated browser environments; automation typically comes from scripts or third-party tools driving those profiles, and only against the Instagram web interface.
-ShadowPhone ships with 57+ Instagram automation modules that execute in the native app, so automation is built in rather than assembled.
+ShadowPhone ships with registered workflow modules for Instagram and account operations that execute in the native app, so automation is built in rather than assembled.

 Can I switch from Dolphin Anty to ShadowPhone?